 This lack of innovation seems to come in part, from others creating similar urban displays based only on previously proved ideas as well as the minute demand for this type of “product” by the local population.
 This could explain why businesses are reluctant to fund innovative displays or events.
 Or perhaps, it’s the stunted competitive environment that hinders creativity.

-The Workshop Projects were under way and with only 5 weeks until the due date, the 36 student team members carried out simultaneously the following tasks: revised and tested proposals for building the covering; added and planned an event that would take place under the covering; decided to include a Photographic Exhibition that would illustrate the other projects that were part of the workshop as well as other activities that take place in the School of Architecture; carried out intensive development to obtain the needed permits and financing ; designed and developed a small marketing and communication strategy in order to insure public participation.
+The Workshop Projects were under way and with only 5 weeks until the due date, the 36 student team members carried out simultaneously the following tasks: revised and tested proposals for building the covering; added and planned an event that would take place under the covering; decided to include a Photographic Exhibition that were part of the workshop as well as other activities that take place in the School of Architecture; carried out intensive development to obtain the needed permits and financing ; designed and developed a small marketing and communication strategy in order to insure public participation.
 Like all processes based on trial and error, progress was not linear, but this put to a test the team’s resilience, ability to work independently, rework designs and related tasks as well as confront complications with financing .

 Faced with working against a tight deadline, with few locations suitable for the exhibition and based on the intense experience already obtained during the process, a decision was made to focus mainly on the autonomy of the form, space, schedule, construction and structure of the project.
 This measure, an answer to the uncertainty of the final location , required the team to be more precise and assertive in the final phase of the design process: the details of the event would be a focus on visual, structural and material “lightness”; the unknown final location required that the structure could fit in any on the anticipated locations ; the speed with which the project had to be assembled and disassembled inspired a search for structural simplicity and to introducing ideas linked to mechanics; finally being unable to alter or damage the assigned location spawned the idea of a structure that could provide its own stability .